-Following the succeess of the last SafeTALK training, another one is planned for Monday 25th September.
+Following the success of last year’s safeTALK training, another one is planned for Thursday May 17th

 This free event will take place in Boyle Family Resource Centre from 7pm to 10pm

 Booking is essential on 071 9663000

 Learn four basic steps to recognise persons with thoughts of suicide and connect them with suicide helping resources.

 Suitable for everyone who wants to help prevent suicide: front line workers, clergy, volunteers, parents, teachers, citizens …